akgd/power-apps-snippets/if-statement-examples.md

 );
 ```

-If a choice field does not contain a certain string, update a variable.
+If a choice field contains a certain string, update a variable.
 If not, reset some fields.
 ```
 If(
     Not(IsBlank(Find("Internal",Purpose.Selected.Value))),